bindi-v/Weather_Dashboard/README.md

 ## Usage

-Anyone can use application using deployed link.
+Anyone can use deployed link to use this application.

 ## License